SoarGroup/SoarGroup.github.io/docs/soar_manual/05_ReinforcementLearning.md

 for Sand the $Q$-values of subsequent RL operators selected in `S`.

-The only exception to this independence is when a selected RL operator forces an operator- no-change impasse.
+The only exception to this independence is when a selected RL operator forces an operator-no-change impasse.
 When this occurs, the number of decision cycles the RL operator at the superstate remains selected is dependent upon the processing in the impasse state.
 Consider the operator trace in the following figure: